-Conference travel grants can be awarded to full time graduate students in Master's or Doctoral thesis program only.
-In order to be eligible, students must present a poster or paper based on the results of their graduate thesis research at a national or international scholarly meeting or conference.
+Travel funding is provided by the Faculty of Graduate Studies and the Department of Psychiatry In order to be eligible, students must present a poster or paper based on the results of their graduate thesis research at a national or international scholarly meeting or conference.
 Travel costs can be claimed only for travel from Halifax to the location of the conference, and must be based on the lowest available fares.
 For conferences held in Nova Scotia only registration costs can be claimed, travel costs and per diem costs are not eligible.
 (Abstract, poster, banquet, and visa costs not eligible.)
 A letter of acceptance from the conference, or a copy of the conference program must be attached to the application.
 The letter of acceptance or conference program must include the name of the applicant, the title of the poster or paper to be presented and the date and location of the conference.

-Students are eligible to apply for one travel grant per degree at Dalhousie (Master's or Doctoral).
-Students must be registered in a graduate program at the time of application and at the time of the conference.
-The maximum travel grant awarded is \$500 and this amount is subject to change.
-Applications can be found on the Faculty of Graduate Studies website.
+The maximum travel grant awarded is \$500 from the Faculty of Graduate Studies or \$1000 Department of Psychiatry/Faculty of Graduate Studies and this amount is subject to change.
+Applications can be found on the Faculty of Graduate Studies website and from the Psychiatry Research Coordinator.